samie820/hooks-movie-app/README.md

 npm start or yarn start
 ```

-# Structure
-This repository has been seperated into different branches based on the checkpoints reached and the concepts explained, you can see the various branches below
-- TODO: Add branches and description

 # Deployment
-The app will be deployed using either heroku or Netlify
+The app can be deployed using either heroku or Netlify

 # Built With
 - Javascript